bagelcafe/NaverStockQuery/README.md

 naverstock.py is finding market value of the comapny in KOSPI200.

 Phase 2
+naverstock_sise.py is adding market value and stock code and company name.

 Phase 3
 naverstock_query.py is final source code to get the cash value from corporate code via Naver stock.